kumihoclub/Gestalt/README.md

 # Gestalt

-Results of a (very) staggered 3 month scrum sprint to create tech for a very specific game.
+Results of a (very) staggered 3 month target to create tech for a very specific game.

 All code is licensed MIT, but I would not recommened using this in production.